Attention: Prospective Graduate Students

 The department accepts applications for fall.
 On (very) rare occasion, selective admission may be possible for spring.
 The deadline is 28 February for fall admission.
 The entire application process is managed online (go to: NDSU Graduate Admissions page for instructions).
-Please do not mail application materials to the department.

-Is the TOEFL required?
+2. Is the TOEFL required?
 If so, what are the minimum scores?

-Yes, the TOEFL is required.
+If you are an international applicant: Yes, the TOEFL is required.
 The Graduate School requires a minimum TOEFL score of 525 (paper-based) or 71 (Internet-based).
-Effective starting the spring 2011 term, the minimum required IELTS score is 6.
+The minimum required IELTS score is 6.